jgamper/compay-syntax/README.md

 <img src='demo/class1_1.png' width='30%'/><img src='demo/class1_2.png' width='30%'/><img src='demo/class1_3.png' width='30%'/>

 We can also generate a basic **patchframe** with this class.
 A patchframe is defined as a datastructure containing coordinates of patches as well as metadata like the patch class and also the patch parent WSI, size, level.
 Note that the patches themselves are not stored!
-At present this is implemented with a pd.DataFrame and it is estimated that 100,000 could be represented in this way using a memory of only a few MB on disk.
+At present this is implemented with a pd.DataFrame and it is estimated that 100,000 patches could be represented in this way using a memory of only a few MB on disk.

 e.g.